Title I Parent & Family Engagement Policy & Compact

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through PTA events.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as through articles in News You Choose school newsletters, Twitter, PIP, Family Learning Nights and Parent Coffees.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as through articles in News You Choose school newsletters, Twitter, PIP, Family Learning Nights and Family Coffees.

 - Provide ongoing access to resources in the school, such as technology databases and the library database.